vwd-33/VWD/src/pages/distro/index.md

         -*As of January 2024, tracking numbers are automatically provided when your order ships.*

-        -*International orders are possible, but the postage is expensive.
+        -*International orders now require a minimum purchase amount of $30.00 USD (shipping excluded) - if you try to place an order with a subtotal under $30.00 USD, your email will be ignored!

+        -Additionally, international postage costs are expensive.
 We have no control over it, so don’t waste our time or your time if you aren’t prepared to pay the high shipping cost!*

-        -*Emails are generally replied to within 48 hours.
-If you do not receive a reply within 48 hours, please send your inquiry to this alternate email address: vwd_88@hotmail.com*
     - text: >-
         ...............................................................................
         *To place an order via Email:*